akonverma97/configure-mysqlworkbeanch/README.md

-## configure-mysqlworkbeanch
 ## Configur to mysql workbench host server
-## first of all download to mysqlwoekbench
+# First of all download to MysqlWorkbench
 ```
 sudo apt update
 ```
 ```
 sudo apt install mysql-workbench -y
 ```
-## go to the show application in your system
+# Go to the show application in your system

 ![This is an image](https://raw.githubusercontent.com/akonverma97/configure-mysqlworkbeanch/main/1.png)

-## type to mysql workbench
+# Type to mysql workbench

 ![This is an image](https://raw.githubusercontent.com/akonverma97/configure-mysqlworkbeanch/main/2.png)

-## open mysql workbench
+# Open mysql workbench

 ![This is an image](https://raw.githubusercontent.com/akonverma97/configure-mysqlworkbeanch/main/3.png)

-## and click to add conection
+## And click to add conection

 ![This is an image](https://raw.githubusercontent.com/akonverma97/configure-mysqlworkbeanch/main/4.png)

-## type yor name project
+## Type yor name project

 ![This is an image](https://raw.githubusercontent.com/akonverma97/configure-mysqlworkbeanch/main/5.png)

-## then click to connection method and click to standerd tcp/ip over ssh
+## Then click to connection method and click to standerd tcp/ip over ssh

 ![This is an image](https://raw.githubusercontent.com/akonverma97/configure-mysqlworkbeanch/main/6.png)